 Place of Supply Determination:

-State codes contribute to pinpointing the place of supply, representing where goods or services are consumed and where tax revenue is applicable.
+State codes pinpoint the place of supply, represent where consumers use goods or services, and determine where tax revenue applies.
 This determination is pivotal in distinguishing between inter-state and intra-state transactions, dictating the appropriate levies such as IGST or CGST & SGST.

 Inclusion in GSTIN: